RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Video player volume**

 Sets the volume for the video player.
-This applies to the gamelist view, the media viewer and the video screensaver.
+This applies to the system and gamelist views, the media viewer and the video screensaver.

 **Play audio for gamelist and system view videos**